openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 * Warning is when there hasn't been a status upload in the last 15 minutes
 * Enacted means OpenAPS has recently enacted the pump
 * Looping means OpenAPS is running but has not enacted the pump
+* Unknown means Error or Timeout; OpenAPS has reported a failure, or has reported no status for many hours.

 Some things to be aware of: